-(23) Secondary Market--Sometimes referred to as "Secondary Market Area".
-The area defined by the Qualified Market Analyst as described in §1.33(d)(7) of this title.
+(20) Secondary Market--Sometimes referred to as "Secondary Market Area".
+The area defined by the Qualified Market Analyst as described in §1.33(d)(8).

-(24) Supportive Housing--Sometimes referred to as "Transitional Housing."
+(21) Supportive Housing--Sometimes referred to as "Transitional Housing."
 Rental housing intended solely for occupancy by individuals or households transitioning from homelessness or abusive situations to permanent housing and typically consisting primarily of efficiency units.

-(25) Sustaining Occupancy--The occupancy level at which rental income plus secondary income is equal to all operating expenses and mandatory debt service requirements for a Development.
+(22) Sustaining Occupancy--The occupancy level at which rental income plus secondary income is equal to all operating expenses and mandatory debt service requirements for a Development.

-(26) TDHCA Operating Expense Database--Sometimes referred to as "TDHCA Database."
-A consolidation of recent actual operating expense information collected through the Department's Annual Owner Financial Certification process, as required and described in Subchapter A of Chapter 60 of this title, and published on the Department's web site.
+(23) TDHCA Operating Expense Database--Sometimes referred to as "TDHCA Database."
+A consolidation of recent actual operating expense information collected through the Department's Annual Owner Financial Certification process and published on the Department's web site.

-(27) Underwriter--The author(s), as evidenced by signature, of the Credit Underwriting Analysis Report.
+(24) Underwriter--The author(s), as evidenced by signature, of the Credit Underwriting Analysis Report.

-(28) Unstabilized Development-- A Development with Comparable Units that has been approved for funding by the TDHCA Board or is currently under construction or has not maintained a 90% occupancy level for at least 12 consecutive months following construction completion.
+(25) Unstabilized Development--- A Development with Comparable Units that has been approved for funding by the TDHCA Board or is currently under construction or has not maintained a 90% occupancy level for at least 12 consecutive months following construction completion.

-(29) Utility Allowance--The estimate of tenant-paid utilities, based either on the most current HUD Form 52667, "Section 8, Existing Housing Allowance for Tenant-Furnished Utilities and Other Services," provided by the local entity responsible for administering the HUD Section 8 program with most direct jurisdiction over the majority of the buildings existing, a documented estimate from the utility provider proposed in the Application, or for an existing development an allowance calculated by the Department pursuant to Chapter §60.109 of this title.
-Documentation from the local utility provider to support an alternative calculation can be used to justify alternative Utility Allowance conclusions but must be specific to the subject Development and consistent with the building plans provided.
+(26) Utility Allowance--The estimate of tenant-paid utilities, based either on the most current HUD Form 52667, "Section 8, Existing Housing Allowance for Tenant-Furnished Utilities and Other Services," provided by the local entity responsible for administering the HUD Section 8 program with most direct jurisdiction over the majority of the buildings existing or a documented estimate from the utility provider proposed in the Application.
+Documentation from the local utility provider to support an alternative calculation can be used to justify alternative Utility Allowance conclusions but must be specific to the Subject Development and consistent with the building plans provided.

-(30) Work Out Development--A financially distressed Development seeking a change in the terms of Department funding or program restrictions based upon market changes.
+(27) Work Out Development--A financially distressed Development seeking a change in the terms of Department funding or program restrictions based upon market changes.